 The education provider will be required to respond to the conditions by the set date.
 The IBMS Response to Conditions template must be completed that contains the responses to conditions, plus any supporting documentation required.
-The response to conditions document plus any supporting documentation must be submitted, with updated documentation clearly highlighting the changes required (using track changes or different colour font).
+Updated documentation must clearly highlight the changes required (using track changes or different coloured font).

-The documentation submitted in response to conditions for re-accreditation will be reviewed electronically by the IBMS accreditation panel to confirm if the conditions have been adequately met or whether further action is required.
+The documentation submitted in response to conditions for accreditation will be reviewed by the IBMS accreditation panel to confirm if the conditions have been adequately met or whether further action is required.

-The Education Lead will provide a summary report of outcomes and a copy of the full reaccreditation report to the IBMS Education and Professional Standards Committee (E&PSC) for approval.
+The Education Lead will provide a summary report of outcomes and a copy of the full initial accreditation report to the IBMS Education and Professional Standards Committee (E&PSC) for approval.

-Following IBMS Education and Professional Standards Committee approval, the education provider is formally notified that the programme has been re-accredited and the accreditation certificate awarded.
+Following IBMS E&PSC approval, the education provider is formally notified that the programme has been accredited and the accreditation certificate awarded.

-If E&PSC has any concerns about the report, these will be discussed with the Education Lead who was lead for the re-accreditation panel and the Executive Head of Education.
+If E&PSC raises concerns about the report, these will be discussed with the Education Lead for the accreditation panel and the Executive Head of Education.
 The Programme Leader will be contacted by the Education Office and invited to respond to the concerns.
 If necessary, a further condition for accreditation and time limit for achieving this might be applied.